SAP/spartacus-docs/_pages/home/updating-to-version-5/technical-changes-version-5.md

 }
 ```

-The type `OrderEntry` interface might have been moved from the `@spartacus/core` to another location.
-This change will not be automatically migrated, and you will need to check all the module names for all of your augmented types.
-To do this, please look up the augmented type, and check if it was moved to a new location.
+The interface for the `OrderEntry` type might have been moved from `@spartacus/core` to another location.
+This change will not be automatically migrated, so you will need to check all the module names for all of your augmented types by looking up the augmented type and checking if it was moved to a new location.

-## Changes of generic types
+## Changes of Generic Types

-### ItemActiveDirective (in `@spartacus/organization`)
+### ItemActiveDirective (in @spartacus/organization)

-- generic type `T` in `class ItemActiveDirective<T = BaseItem> ` has been changed to `T extends BaseItem`
+The generic type `T` in `class ItemActiveDirective<T = BaseItem> ` has been changed to `T extends BaseItem`.

-### AssignCellComponent (in `@spartacus/organization`)
+### AssignCellComponent (in @spartacus/organization)

-- generic type `T` in `class AssignCellComponent<T>` has been changed to `T extends BaseItem`
+The generic type `T` in `class AssignCellComponent<T>` has been changed to `T extends BaseItem`.

+## Removed Incubator Library

-## Removed incubator library
+The incubator library is no longer published.

-Incubator library is not being published anymore.

-## Breaking changes in user-profile library
+## Breaking Changes in the user-profile Library

-- Added `RegisterComponentService` that accepts `UserRegisterFacade` through constructor injection. `RegisterComponentService` has only those methods from `UserRegisterFacade` that are needed for `RegisterComponent`.
+- A `RegisterComponentService` was added that accepts `UserRegisterFacade` through constructor injection.
+The `RegisterComponentService` only has the methods from `UserRegisterFacade` that are needed for `RegisterComponent`.
-- Updated the constructor of `RegisterComponent` and replaced `UserRegisterFacade` with `RegisterComponentService`.
+- The constructor of `RegisterComponent` was updated and `UserRegisterFacade` was replaced with `RegisterComponentService`.

-## Breaking changes in cdc intrgration library
+## Breaking Changes in the CDC Integration Library

-- When `CX_CDC` is enabled, the native Login / Register and Forgot Password screens uses CDC JS SDK to perform user account creation and authentication.
+- When `CX_CDC` is enabled, the native Login / Register and Forgot Password screens use the CDC JS SDK to perform user account creation and authentication.
-- Added `CDCRegisterComponentService` that extends `RegisterComponentService`.
-It invokes CDC JS SDK to register the user and overrides the `postRegisterMessage()` to suppress the success message on sucessful registration.
+- The `CDCRegisterComponentService` was added, which extends `RegisterComponentService`.
+It invokes the CDC JS SDK to register the user and overrides the `postRegisterMessage()` to suppress the success message on successful registration.
-- Added `CdcLoginFormComponentService` that extends `LoginFormComponentService` and invokes CDC JS SDK to login the user.
+- The `CdcLoginFormComponentService` was added, which extends `LoginFormComponentService` and invokes the CDC JS SDK to log in the user.
-- Added `CDCForgotPasswordComponentService` that extends `ForgotPasswordComponentService` and invokes CDC JS SDK to send the account reset email.
+- The `CDCForgotPasswordComponentService` was added, which extends `ForgotPasswordComponentService` and invokes the CDC JS SDK to send the account reset email.

-## Breaking changes in product-configurator library
+## Breaking Changes in the product-configurator Library

-### Reduced number of page header slots and introduction of exit button
+### Reduced Number of Page Header Slots and Introduction of Exit Button

-In case the rulebased product configurator is launched from product details, product catalog, or cart, the number of slots displayed in
-the page header has been reduced compared to 4.0.
-We only show slots `SiteLogo`,`VariantConfigOverviewExitButton` and `MiniCart`.
-For details see `CpqConfiguratorLayoutModule`, `VariantConfiguratorInteractiveLayoutModule` and `VariantConfiguratorOverviewLayoutModule`.
+In case the rule-based product configurator is launched from the Product Details page, the Product Catalog page, or the cart, the number of slots displayed in the page header has been reduced, as compared to Spartacus version 4.0.
+Now we only show the `SiteLogo`,`VariantConfigOverviewExitButton` and `MiniCart` slots.
+For details, see `CpqConfiguratorLayoutModule`, `VariantConfiguratorInteractiveLayoutModule` and `VariantConfiguratorOverviewLayoutModule`.
 These modules are new in 5.0.
 The layout configuration was removed from `CpqConfiguratorInteractiveModule`, `VariantConfiguratorInteractiveModule`
 and `VariantConfiguratorOverviewModule`.

-Note that `VariantConfigOverviewExitButton` is new, and allows to leave the configuration.
-Clicking it directs the user to the product detail
-page, configuration changes are not taken over to the cart.
+Note that the `VariantConfigOverviewExitButton` is new, and allows users to leave the configuration.
+Clicking it directs the user to the product detail page, and configuration changes are not taken over to the cart.

-### Specific page header slots in case configurator is launched in displayOnly mode
+### Specific Page Header Slots in Case the Configurator is Launched in displayOnly Mode

-In case the rulebased product configurator is launched from the checkout review order page, from the order confirmation page or from the order
-history page, the page header shows the standard Spartacus header slots (not the reduced set of header slots listed in the previous section).
+In case the rule-based product configurator is launched from the Review Order checkout page, from the Order Confirmation page, or from the Order History page, the page header shows the standard Spartacus header slots (not the reduced set of header slots listed in the previous section).

 Specifically, `VariantConfigOverviewExitButton` is not offered then.
 For details, see `CpqConfiguratorPageLayoutHandler` and `VariantConfiguratorPageLayoutHandler`.

-The page header slots used in case of the displayOnly mode can be configured in `CpqConfiguratorLayoutModule` and `VariantConfiguratorOverviewLayoutModule`,
+The page header slots used in case of the displayOnly mode can be configured in `CpqConfiguratorLayoutModule` and `VariantConfiguratorOverviewLayoutModule`, under the `headerDisplayOnly` section.
-under the section `headerDisplayOnly`.

 ### ConfiguratorAddToCartButtonComponent